 Flexibility is a quality which most of the Karafin staff share and see reflected in each other as something to be admired.
 An observation that many of the veteran staff members have made is the massive change in the nature of the students being accepted.
 A decade ago the student body was said to be very “rambunctious;” a rowdy group of students filled the school and, as a result, the focus on academics was much smaller.
 Witnessing this change and having to live through it has challenged the staff to employ its flexibility.

 The deeply personal aspect of working at Karafin also generates challenges for staff members.
-One challenge the staff at Karafin faces is the dichotomy between trying to nurture students in the hope that they become well balanced individuals and also rigorously challenging them academically.
-With the implementation of the new Common Core Curriculum and all of the Regents Exams students need to pass in order to be graduated, measuring success has become a difficult task.
+One challenge the staff at Karafin faces is the dichotomy between trying to nurture students in the hope that they become well balanced individuals and rigorously challenging them academically.
+With the implementation of the Common Core Curriculum and all of the Regents' Exams students need to pass in order to be graduated, measuring success has become a difficult task.
 Creating a space that is accommodating to every student and allows each one to succeed academically is also a huge task.
-“Juggling all the levels and the personalities . . . it’s very emotionally challenging for a teacher,” says Ms. Labrador, who often has several students working at different grade levels in one classroom.
+“Juggling all the levels and the personalities . . . it’s very emotionally challenging for a teacher,” says a math teacher, who often has several students working at different grade levels in one classroom.
 Other staff members also express the difficulty that comes with working with so many varied personalities and learning styles.
 Some find difficulty adjusting to student’s attitudes and their different levels of focus.
 However, regardless of the challenges that each staff member faces, the rewards that they reap are plentiful and make the experience fulfilling.

 Many of the staff members describe different rewards that come with helping students reach their full academic potential.
 Some simply involve the positive daily interactions that they experience; however, many also expressed a great joy at having the chance to help students achieve more than they might have expected of themselves.
 Helping a student fully understand his or her coursework is considered a success for both student and teacher, and is an important factor for a functioning academic environment.
 The teachers are what keep Karafin functioning and working toward its founding mission.